Stochastic coalescence in logarithmic time: Introduction

-The analysis of the uniform process $\mathcal{U}$ is delicate and relies on rigorizing and analyzing the novel framework of Schramm~\cite{Schramm} for approximating the problem by an analytic one.
+The analysis of the uniform process $\mathcal{U}$ is delicate and relies on rigorizing and analyzing the novel framework of Schramm \cite {Schramm,Schramm2} for approximating the problem by an analytic one.
 We believe this technique is of independent interest and may find additional applications in the analysis of high-dimensional stochastic processes.
-Instead of seeking a single parameter to summarize the system behavior, one instead measures the system using the Laplace transform of the entire cluster-size distribution:

-\begin{definition} For any integer $t\geq 0$ let $\cF_t$ be the $\sigma$-algebra generated by the first $t$ rounds of the process.
+Instead of seeking a single parameter to summarize the system behavior, one instead measures the system using the Laplace transform of the entire cluster-size distribution. \begin{definition} For any integer $t\geq0$ let $\cF_t$ be the $\sigma$-algebra generated by the first $t$ rounds of the process.
 Conditioned on $\cF_t$, define the functions $F_t(s)$ and $G_t(s)$ on the domain $\R$ as follows.
 Let $\kappa$ be the number of clusters and let $w_1,\ldots, w_\kappa$ be the normalized cluster-sizes after $t$ rounds.
 Set

 \end{definition}